Meijun-Gao/gBGC_Phylo_HMM/README.md

 + Transition parameters: the parameters for the transition matrix in the paper, (sb, sh, $\gamma$)
 + hscale parameters: the scaling coefficient for hotspot genealogy tree branch lengths, $\beta$
 + Trees: list all gene trees corresponding to each state
-+ logarithmic posterior probability of each state in each site of the input sequences
++ Posterior probability of each state in each site of the input sequences
     - format: Position, Posteriors1, Posteriors2, Posteriors3, ..., Posteriors(2K)

 ## Simulation and empirical data explanations
 We use msHOT and seq-gen to generate simulation data.
 You can use `generate_data.py` to generate simulation data.
+In the `\data\simulation\`, it includes all simulation data in our paper.
 + 4 taxa

     Sequence length=5k; background recombination rate=5; background mutation rate=1.